Frequently Asked Questions

 - What does UF provide for postdocs for social opportunities?

 Postdocs serving on the Postdoctoral Affairs Advisory Committee coordinate different postdoc social events throughout the year.
 Information about postdoc social events are emailed out on the postdoc listserv.
-Additionally, postdocs are encouraged to utilize the resources available on the Postdoc Life Web site: http://postdoc.aa.ufl.edu/postdoc-life that provides information about leisure resources and activities in the Gainesville area.
+Additionally, postdocs are encouraged to utilize the resources available on the Postdoc Life Web site, which provides information about leisure resources and activities in the Gainesville area.

 - How is the postdoc listserv maintained?

 The postdoc listserv is generated automatically and updated automatically with anyone who has "postdoc" in their title.
 A separate readers list is maintained by the OPA for anyone who is not a postdoc who wishes to receive the information sent out on the listserv.
-Additionally there is a "postdoc info" listserv intended for more frequent reminders of workshops, events and deadlines.
-E-mail Lily Lewis (email@example.com) to join the postdoc listserv.
+E-mail Lily Lewis to join the postdoc readers listserv.

 - Where can I go for help if I have a problem or complaint?

 Depending on the nature of your problem, you may need to address the issue with an administrative unit on campus (such as Human Resource Services) or your department or college.
-Contact one of your postdoc college contacts to find out where you can receive information or help on your issue.
-Or contact Lily Lewis (LilyRLewis@ufl.edu) in the Office of Postdoctoral Affairs.
+Contact one of your postdoc college contacts, or Lily Lewis in the Office of Postdoctoral Affairs for help.

 - I am a postdoc and wish to audit a class at UF.
 What is the process for auditing?